Skip Global navigation and goto content

 Reporting Guidelines

-Florida Administrative Code 64D-3, entitled Control of Communicable Diseases and Conditions Which May Significantly Affect Public Health, is the mandate that empowers the Department of Health to record communicable diseases and dictates when and how diseases are to be reported to the Department by both practitioners and laboratories.
+Rule 64D-3, Florida Administrative Code, entitled Control of Communicable Diseases and Conditions Which May Significantly Affect Public Health, is the mandate that ensures the Florida Department of Health can record communicable diseases and dictates when and how diseases are to be reported by both practitioners and laboratories.

 STD Case Definitions